 Submission checklist

-Use this checklist before sending your thesis to your supervisor, jury, printing office, or university submission portal.
+Use these 34 checks before sending your thesis to a supervisor, jury, printing office, or university submission portal.
+Review the DOCX first, then confirm that the final PDF preserves the same structure and layout.

 Document structure